 The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach, with over 100 years of success throughout the world.

-The Montessori Method views the child as naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment.
-It values the human spirit and the development of the whole child—physical, social, emotional, cognitive.
+The Montessori Method views the child as naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared environment.
+It values the human spirit and the development of the whole child—physically, socially, and emotionally.

 Dr. Maria Montessori believed that moving and learning were inseparable.
-In early childhood, Montessori students learn through sensory-motor activities, working with materials that develop their cognitive powers through direct experience: seeing, hearing, tasting, smelling, touching, and movement.
+In early childhood, Montessori students learn through sensory-motor activities, working with materials that develop their cognitive abilities through direct experience: seeing, hearing, tasting, smelling, touching, and moving.
 The students involve their entire bodies and use all their senses in the process of learning.

 In a Montessori program, the teacher, child, and environment create a learning triangle.
 The child, through individual choice, makes use of what the environment offers to him in order to grow and develop, interacting with the teacher when guidance is needed.